YeoLab/outrigger/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-BED annotator could always use more documentation, whether as part of the
+Outrigger could always use more documentation, whether as part of the
-official BED annotator docs, in docstrings, or even on the web in blog posts,
+official Outrigger docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback